-We look forward to welcoming you to Temple Sinai's high holy Day services, and wish you and your family a good and sweet new year.
+We look forward to welcoming you to Temple Sinai's High Holy Day services, and wish you and your family a good and sweet new year.
 Due to the size of our congregation, our High Holy Day morning services are held in two sessions (8:45 a.m. and 11:45 a.m.) led by Rabbi Joseph Meszler and Cantor Becky Khitrik.
-The choir, led by Carol Marton, will sing at both services.
 The only difference in the services is that optional babysitting and youth programming are available in parallel to our early morning service only.
 Children are always welcome to attend regular services.

 seating reservations /tickets